 Here is what you can do to help the baby recover better after the treatment:

 - Breastfeed immediately after surgery: Since the baby is on the mother’s lap during surgery, the doctor will recommend breastfeeding immediately after the operation.
 It soothes the baby and also checks the baby’s latch.
 Some infants may take a few days to gain the correct latch.
 So, observe and note when the baby establishes the correct latch to the breast.

 - Soothe the pain: The baby cannot have a pain killer.
 Therefore, parents will need to use other methods of soothing the baby’s pain.
 You can swaddle the baby, cuddle with them, give them a warm bath, read them a book, or sing a lullaby to distract them from pain and make them more comfortable.

 - Be watchful of any complications: Watch out for any signs of swelling or bleeding from the lips.
 If you notice any changes in the lips or the baby still has a problem with the latch, then see the doctor.

-You may not be able to use a pacifier or teething toy for a certain duration after the operation.
+Because the baby is in the breastfeeding stage during the procedure, there could be no infant oral restrictions imposed by the doctor.
+However, it is advisable to refrain from using a pacifier or teething toy for a certain duration after the operation.
 Postoperative visits to the doctor are needed to check if the tissue is healing, and the baby can latch on to the nipple correctly.
 Overall, the healing of the lips after a frenectomy is quick, and the results are usually good.

 In the section below, we answer some other important questions related to lip tie in babies.